andrasq/node-docs/qbuffer.md

 package.
 It concatenates strings, binary buffers, or a mix of the two, locates the record delimiters in the stream, and extracts, converts and returns the records.

+QBuffer was developed to help parse the mixed text + binary stream used by the [beanstalk](https://github.com/andrasq/qbean) queue, which required support for contatenating buffers and reading both newline-terminated text and length-delimited binary data.

 Api
 ---